Syed-SAR/modal-window/README.md

 # Modal Window

-Created a Simple Application to display a modal window on clicking it
+Created a Simple Application to display a modal window and closing it

 ## Tech Stack